Accept Tasks Well and Understand Expectations

 There is another situation when your leadership is asking for a very specific task to do.

-You can recognize this by the very specific language they use.
-They will discuss specifics, such as what graphical elements should be used and what key messages should be written.
+You can recognize this by the precise language they use.
+They will discuss details, such as layout and messages.

-This alone will trigger a cringe reaction from the manager because it's not what they already expect, and you were not listening properly.
+If you produce a different slide, it will trigger a cringe reaction from your manager because it's not what they already expect.

 I know it sounds unfair.
 But we are all humans.
 React emotionally, even if it doesn’t make sense rationally.